AMartins87/world-of-makaton/README.md

 - Got an error on my Lighthouse report about my external links in a footer and 'About' page, stating the links to cross-origin destinations are unsafe.
 The error was resolved by adding rel="noreferrer".

+- When I ran the lighthouse report for final check, the Performance category has changed its score several times, ranging from 83 to 98 even though I didn't change or add html or css code.
+I feel like this had to be highlighted.

 ## **UNFIXED BUGS**